 In an interview with The Economic Times, Garg explained, “Based on medical recommendations, we are offering two days off a month for our women employees.
 This is to ensure that they are comfortable and don’t have to endure pain while in the office.”

-It is essential to understand that period leave is not about giving special treatment to one gender.
-It is also not about isolating those who menstruate.
-Instead, it acknowledges that menstruation can cause significant discomfort and adjusts workplace policies to support everyone’s health and well-being.
-The goal is to create a more inclusive and supportive work environment by adapting work conditions to better fit the diverse needs of all employees.
+It is essential to understand that period leave is not about giving special treatment to one gender or isolating those who menstruate.
+Instead, it acknowledges that menstruation can cause significant discomfort and adjusts workplace policies to support the health and well-being of everyone.
+The goal is to create a more inclusive and supportive work environment by adapting work conditions to fit the diverse needs of all employees better.